 As we already mentioned, the blockchain is an emerging technology and the DLT space is relatively young.
 And with crypto price volatility usually dominating the headlines of mainstream media outlets, it’s hardly surprising that the immense utility the technology has is not well understood by the public.

-Ways to accelerate blockchain adoption
+What are ways to accelerate blockchain adoption?

 The aforementioned blockchain implementation challenges are well understood by the blockchain community and many development teams are working tirelessly to address them.
 Here are some of the ways that are actively explored.